uidaholib/main-web-redesign_draft/content/special-collections/plan.md

         </div>
         <div id="collapseThree" class="collapse" data-parent="#accordion">
           <div class="card-body">
             <p>Visit our Reading Room during <a href="{{ '/special-collections/plan.html#hours' | relative_url }}">open hours</a> or schedule an appointment.
-We ask for at least two business days of notice so we may do any preparatory searching and retrieving in advance.
+We ask for 48 hours of notice so we may do any preparatory searching and retrieving in advance.
 Appointments are dependent on staff availability.</p>
           </div>
           <!--end card-body-->
         </div>